The Weeknd reschedules 'After Hours' tour to 2021 | NME

 The Weeknd has officially rescheduled his world tour to begin in June 2021.

 The ‘After Hours’ tour was originally set to commence next month.
-Due to ongoing concerns and restrictions surrounding the coronavirus pandemic, the Canadian pop star has pushed back the tour a full year.
+Due to ongoing concerns and restrictions surrounding the coronavirus pandemic, the Canadian star has pushed back the tour a full year.

-The Weeknd announced the news via his Instagram page.
-He offered a single-sentence comment: “See you when it’s safe.”
+The Weeknd announced the news via his Instagram page, offering a single-sentence caption: “See you when it’s safe.”

-The 64-date tour sees the singer bring his latest studio album, March’s ‘After Hours,’ to cities in the United States, the United Kingdom, Europe and his native Canada.
+The 64-date tour would have seen the singer bring his latest studio album, March’s ‘After Hours,’ to cities in the United States, the United Kingdom, Europe and his native Canada.

-New Orleans is the only date to be cancelled, which was unable to be rescheduled due to availability issues.
+New Orleans is the only date to be cancelled.
+It was unable to be rescheduled due to availability issues.

 Per the Instagram announcement, all tickets previously purchased are valid for the new dates.
 If fans are unable to attend, a refund will be available at point of purchase.
+See the full Instagram post below.

-Singer-songwriter Sabrina Claudio, rapper Don Toliver and French-Canadian artist Black Atlass support the tour on select dates.
+Singer-songwriter Sabrina Claudio, rapper Don Toliver and French-Canadian artist Black Atlass will support the tour on select dates.

-The Weeknd recently spent four collective weeks atop the Billboard Hot 100 with his 2019 single ‘Blinding Lights.’
+The Weeknd recently spent four collective weeks atop the Billboard Hot 100 with his 2019 single ‘Blinding Lights’.
 He also guest-starred on an episode of American Dad!, in which he sang a new comedic song specifically for the show, ‘I’m A Virgin’.

 It was also recently announced The Weeknd would team up with fellow number-one artist Doja Cat for a remix of his single ‘In My Eyes.’